namikoda/terraform-provider-namikoda/README.md

 # Developing

 Developing against this module works basically like any golang project.
 Fork the repo, run `go get`, and start editing.
 We do love PRs. :-)

+The module is based on the excellent work of the [built in http provider](https://github.com/terraform-providers/terraform-provider-http) from the upstream terraform repo.
+The README over there has some additional suggestions and requirements you should take a look at.

 # Troubleshooting